rackdog/Docker/README.md

 ## RUNNING DOCKER##
-Firstly, there must be a ./publish folder in each of the repos so we can generate an image
+Firstly, there must be a ./publish folder in each of the repos so we can generate an image.

+So, there is a script ./generate-publish-folder.sh you can run to speed this up.

 For the docker compose to work, place this repo in the same directory where all the APIs are, and run "docker-compose up".
 It should download everything.